Find Affordable College Courses

 13 Yearly Graduations

 The 12th most popular school in the country for history majors who are seeking their doctor's degree is University of Michigan - Ann Arbor.
 Each year, around 47,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,865 per year, while in-state graduate students, on average, pay $24,902 per year.
-For the 2020-2021 academic year, 13 doctor's degrees were handed out to history majors at U-M. Of these students, 62% were women and 23% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
+During the most recent year for which we have data, 13 people received their doctor's degree in history from U-M. Of these students, 69% were women and 15% were members of underrepresented racial-ethnic groups.
+Those who complete their doctor's degree in history at University of Michigan - Ann Arbor make a median salary of 59,705.

 #12